OctopusDeploy/docs/docs/deployment-examples/database-deployments/sql-server/redgate.md

 After the credentials have been verified, select the worker option on the next screen.

 :::highlight
 Under the covers, there is nothing different between a worker and a target.
-They are both tentacles.
-The difference is in how the tentacle is registered with Octopus.
+They are both Tentacles.
+The difference is in how the Tentacle is registered with Octopus.
 The Octopus Deploy server treats workers differently than targets.
 :::

 ![](images/polling-tentacle-select-worker.png)